HabitRPG/habitica-android/README.md

    Note: this is the default production `habitica.properties` file for habitica.com.
 If you want to use a local Habitica server, please modify the values in the properties file accordingly.

-   When running a self-hosted build you can now switch servers directly from the login screen.
+   When running a self-hosted build you can now switch servers directly from the login screen—ideal for pairing with [`habitica-self-host`](https://github.com/sudoxnym/habitica-self-host).
 Tap the gear icon in the upper-right corner seven times to unlock the developer options dialog, enter your custom base URL, and (optionally) enable UnifiedPush with the distributor installed on the device.